kyma-incubator/compass/docs/compass/03-01-security.md

 # Security

-Currently, communication between Compass and both Runtimes and Applications is not secured.
-We need to provide some security possibilities.
-We want to secure the Compass using ORY's Hydra and OathKeeper.
-There will be three ways of authentication:
+Compass is secured with ORY [Hydra](https://www.ory.sh/hydra/) and [OathKeeper](https://github.com/ory/oathkeeper).
+There are the following ways of authentication:
  - OAuth 2.0
  - Client Certificates (mTLS)
  - JWT token issued by identity service
- - OneTimeToken
+ - One-time token

  To achieve that, first, we need to integrate Hydra and OathKeeper into Compass.
 We also need to implement additional supporting components to make our scenarios valid.